discoleo/R/Math/Poly.System.md

 E2 = x1*x2 + x1*x3 + ... + x[n-1]*xn;
 ...
 En = x1*x2*...*xn;

+# Note:
+# - S Notation: introduced to distinguish it easily from
+#   the other elementary polynomials;
+# - Extensively used in the solutions: easier to write;
 ```

 All these polynomials are invariant under the cyclic permutation of the solution.